ladit/astro-blog-zozo/src/content/posts/getting-started.md

 ### populate your content

 To craft your own site further, check the folders below and modify anything as you wish.
-Markdown post with frontmatter is supported.
+Markdown post with frontmatters is supported.

 ```
 public              # favicons here